 There are kidney beans, black beans, pinto beans, and even navy beans.
 But what on earth are mung beans?
 Mung beans, also referred to as maash or moong, are little green beans that resemble peas.
 They’re actually legumes and are commonly found in Asian and Indian cuisine.

 Like most types of beans and legumes, these mung beans are individual little powerhouses, providing many vitamins, nutrients, and benefits in each bite.
-They provide lots of protein in addition to fiber, magnesium, iron, copper, and zinc.
+They provide lots of plant-based protein in addition to fiber, magnesium, iron, copper, and zinc.
 They’re also filled with antioxidants and are great for cholesterol, digestion, and blood sugar.

 When it comes to cooking mung beans, there’s no need to pre soak them.
 Instead, just rinse them and then place in your cooking pot with broth or water (in our case broth), and wait!
 They’ll soften right up in no time.